Defensive effort comes up short for Austin girls soccer team - Austin Daily Herald

 The Austin defense stood strong throughout the contest and neither team scored in the first half.
 The Packers denied the Wingers on a couple of opportunities near the goal and junior forward Wangen showed strong alertness when she stepped in front of the net and saved a goal just six minutes into the game.

-Mya Walters had 13 saves in net for the Packers, who have experience on the backside.
+Mya Walters had 13 saves in net for the Packers, who have experience this year on the backside.

 “On defense, we have three players who have played together for a long time,” Austin senior Megan Schultz said.
 “We know each other’s styles and it’s easy to work with each other.
 I think it really shows in our game.”